YinHk-Notes/web-ui-component/README.md

 # web ui components
-Basic HTML, CSS & Vanilia JavaScript to build in web UI omponent
+Basic HTML, CSS & Vanilia JavaScript to build in web UI omponents

 ### How to build these UI:
 - Modal